Fylhan/qompoter/README.md

 Inspired by the well-known Composer PHP dependency manager.

+The current version is still a work in progress.
+But still, you can:

+* describe in a qomposer.json file your dependencies
+* search and retrieve the own dependencies of your selected dependencies
+* retrieve all these packages from file system, or via a Git repository
+* compile and deploy theses packages as shared libraries
+* generate a vendor.pri file to include and use in your .pro file

-The current version is not working yet.
-It will only be able to retrieve packages from the file system, or via a git repository on the file system.
-A lot have to be done to at least make it work:
+A lot have to be done to make it really usable:

-* retrieve Git repository from a remote file system (e.g. Github)
-* compile packages as shared libraries (with a local and global version)
+* compile packages as shared libraries (with a local and global version), or as source project
+* search for recursive packages also for Git repositories
+* manage version numbers
-* generate a vendor.pri file to use the packages in the project
+* generate better vendor.pri file (from template) to use the packages in the project

 Setup
 --------------------------------

-Qt5 is required.
+To build this project, Qt5 is required.
+And you may need to update your PATH to compile in command line:

+    export PATH=/opt/Qt/5.3/gcc/bin:$PATH
+    export QTDIR=/opt/Qt/5.3/gcc

     mkdir build-qompoter
     cd build-qompoter
     qmake ../qompoter/qompoter.pro
     make
-    sudo chmod u+x qompoter

-You may need to update your PATH to use the correct Qt version:

-    export PATH=/opt/Qt/5.3/gcc/bin:$PATH
-    export QTDIR=/opt/Qt/5.3/gcc

 Usage
 --------------------------------

-Copy paste the sample qomposer.json file in your build repository and run:
+Make the exec file runnable, copy paste the sample qomposer.json file in your build repository:

+    sudo chmod u+x qompoter
     cp ../qompoter/qompoter.json .

+and install and deploy your required dependencies easily with Qompoter:

     ./qompoter install
+    ./qompoter make

+That's it!
+You can now include vendor.pri in the .pro file of your project, and include the dependencies that you required:

+    CONFIG += solilogger chartxy
+    include(vendor/vendor.pri)

 License
 --------------------------------